 The PCM Plugin includes the software Frame sync and Decommutation for PCM data sources.
 These sources can be from hardware including the DewesoftX Frame Sync box, Chapter 10 Plugin, or third-party hardware.
 The PCM plugin source is only needed so the Plugin knows where that data is coming from.
 As long as its PCM data it is all processed the same by this plugin.
 This Plugin will do a full software frame synchronization on the PCM data source along with process embedded PCM streams.
 Then the Decom section allows the user to enter individual parameter information along with the scaling units.
 Then this data can be combined with many other data sources brought into DewesoftX software as long as the time source is all the same.

 Initial plugin setup

-After the DEWESoft software has been properly installed, you must set up the PCM within DEWESoft.
+After the DewesoftX software has been properly installed, you must set up the PCM within DewesoftX.
 To do this, please run DewesoftX.
 Go to the Settings menu in the top right of the screen and then select Hardware Setup.
 When you do this, the Hardware settings dialog box will appear.

 Click on the Plugins button and you will see the list of all the Plugins installed on your computer.
 If you open this screen and you do not have anything listed please refer to the steps below.

 - Make sure you selected to install all the Addons when running the installer.
 You can check by finding your DewesoftX folder on your hard drive.
 Then look in the Bin/V7_1/Addons folder.
 If this is empty please re-run the installer.

 - If your Addons folder has files in it please hit the register plugins at the bottom of the hardware settings screen.